 Judicial/Student Conduct Action: Although the primary purpose of this policy is to address and support the mental and emotional health needs of students, often the behaviors exhibited may also be violations of College policy.
 The College reserves the right to adjudicate such violations through the normal judicial/student conduct bodies of the College.
 Determination will be made by the vice president of student affairs and dean of students or his/her designee.

-Written appeals stating the reason for a request of the above courses of action must be reviewed by the vice president of student affairs and dean of students within five days of the receipt of the original decision.
+Written appeals of such judicial/student conduct action stating the reason for a request of the above courses of action must be reviewed by the vice president of student affairs and dean of students within five (5) business days of the receipt of the original decision.
 The student is entitled to only one appeal.

 If, in a judicial/student conduct case, the vice president of student affairs and dean of students becomes involved in the case such that he/she feels his/her impartiality may be compromised, the vice president of student affairs and dean of students may defer appellate responsibilities for the case in question to the president of the College or his/her designee.